Should You Consume Mind Flayer Parasite Specimens in Baldur’s Gate 3?

 Related: Baldur’s Gate 3 – 9 Essential Beginner Tips

-I would recommend not to overuse the Illithid Powers a ton in your playthrough, especially since some companions won’t like those actions.
-Although you can rest assured that whichever decision you make in terms of consuming the basic specimens in Baldur’s Gate 3 is safe.
+These abilities can be highly beneficial and powerful, so players are rightly cautious of overusing them for fear of story implications.
+If you want more powers from the Illithid tree, you must first seek out more Mind Flayer Parasite Specimens.
+I recommend not overusing the Illithid Powers in your playthrough, especially since some companions won’t approve of those actions.
+However, you can rest assured that whichever decision you make regarding consuming the essential specimens in Baldur’s Gate 3 is safe.

 Gordon is a contributing writer for Attack of the Fanboy, a Games Design (BA) Honours student, and a Video Game Ambassador.
 He has been writing at AOTF for over a year and a half, with four years of games writing experience for outlets like Green Man Gaming.
 When he's not busy, he'll no doubt be experiencing games, writing poetry, playing guitar, adventuring, or happily starting a new Skyrim playthrough!
 As an avid Final Fantasy XIV player, he also hopes that you'll gain a warm feeling from his community stories.
 Gordon has reported on Fallout 4 and Destiny 2, whose favorite genres include action RPGs, MMORPG's and First Person Shooters but is always experimenting with many other types of games.